ArvindSinghMankotia/EchoDoc/README.md

 ## Usage

 1. **Access the Application:**
-   - Open `http://localhost:3000` in your browser.
+   - Open `http://localhost:3000` in your browser to view the homepage (`/index.html`).
    - Static files (HTML, CSS, JS) are served from the `public` directory.

 2. **User Workflow:**
-   - Register or log in at `/login.html`
+   - Register or log in at `/login.html`.
-   - Visit `/user.html` to see your dashboard, request credits, or navigate to `/upload.html`.
+   - Visit `/user.html` to see your dashboard (credits, total scans, request more credits).
    - Upload a `.txt` file at `/upload.html` to scan for similar documents and download matches.
+   - View and manage your profile at `/profile.html`, including exporting scan history.

 3. **Admin Workflow:**
-   -   Register Log in as the admin (`admin@example.com / admin12345`) at `/login.html`.
+   - Log in as the admin (`admin@example.com / admin12345`) at `/login.html`.
    - Visit `/admin.html` to manage pending credit requests or adjust user credits.
+   - Search for users by email at `/search.html`.
+   - View analytics at `/analytics.html` for scan history and user statistics.

 ## File Structure